JK Wedding Entrance Dance

-"JK Wedding Entrance Dance" is a viral video originally uploaded to YouTube on July 19, 2009, featuring the wedding of Jill Peterson and Kevin Heinz, using "Forever" by Chris Brown as the song for their wedding march.
+"JK Wedding Entrance Dance" is an American viral video originally uploaded to YouTube on July 19, 2009, featuring the wedding of Jill Peterson and Kevin Heinz, using "Forever" by Chris Brown as the song for their wedding march.
 In its first 48 hours, the video accumulated more than 3.5 million views.
 The original upload of the video was the third most popular video on YouTube in 2009, and as of July 2021 had been viewed over 100 million times.
 Time magazine ranked the video at number fifteen on its list of the fifty greatest YouTube videos.

 Synopsis

 The video begins with ushers closing the church doors with everything appearing normal, getting ready for the start of a wedding.
 "Forever" by Chris Brown then begins to play.
 To the surprise of the audience, the ushers, groomsmen and bridesmaids then progressively dance down the aisle, culminating in the groom, Kevin Heinz, tumbling through the group.
 Ultimately, Jill Peterson dances down the aisle, eventually met by her husband-to-be.
 According to Peterson, "[they practiced for] an hour and a half" the Thursday before the ceremony.

-The wedding occurred on June 20, 2009, at Christ Lutheran Church, in Saint Paul, Minnesota.
+The wedding occurred on June 20, 2009, at Christ Lutheran Church, in Saint Paul, Minnesota, United States.
 The video was posted on YouTube a month after the wedding at the request of the bride's father who wanted to share it with relatives who were not there.
 Tommy Alsop recorded the video.